 Kaede has faced the harsh and painful realities of adulthood, forcing her to grow up.
 When everything collapses around her, she doesn’t shatter or break.
 She displays a strength and wisdom beyond her years, shoving down what youthful innocence remains to survive a world created by adults.
 Ultimately, her decisions in the film’s finale depict a young woman unwilling to compromise on what is right, despite the heartbreaking reality of her circumstances.

-The plot is character-driven and as the mystery unfolds, we discover that the story has begun in the middle with Santoshi’s disappearance and everything isn’t what it seems.
+The plot is character-driven, and as the mystery unfolds, we discover that the story begins in the middle with Santoshi’s disappearance, and everything isn’t what it seems.
 We share in the journeys of Kaede, No-Name, and Santoshi from their perspectives as their paths converge and diverge throughout the film, which becomes decidedly darker and more disturbing as each character’s morals and motivations are revealed.

 Kaede is the central thread that holds the story together.
 Ito beautifully portrays her loss of innocence as she grieves her mother’s death, deals with the perils of being a teen, and the acute fear and desperation she feels over the loss of her father.
 Her journey also highlights some interesting commentary surrounding social stratification in Japanese society and socioeconomics.
 There are several entertaining exchanges between Kaede and a teacher, a nun, and a police detective as she searches for her father.

 Satô and Shimizu give similarly compelling performances, but there is a particular scene with Shimizu’s No-Name in which he murders a man who has offered him shelter.
 When the older man reveals a room in his home lined wall-to-wall with pornography, inviting No-Name to partake, he is triggered by a named woman on screen, wearing a pair of pristine white socks.
 The significance of the moment is revealed as his path crosses with Santoshi, a revelation that is all the more stomach-churning.